thisMatter.comMoneyTaxes

 Taxation Of Social Security Benefits

-Social security benefits are taxable for upper income taxpayers (§86).
-Up to 85% of social security retirement benefits may be includable in gross income based on a measure of income known as the modified adjusted gross income (MAGI), which is the taxpayer's adjusted gross income from all sources, including foreign earned income exclusion plus tax-exempt interest income minus social security payments.
+Social security benefits are taxable for upper income taxpayers (IRC §86).
+Up to 85% of social security retirement benefits may be includable in gross income based on a measure of income known as the modified adjusted gross income (MAGI), which is the taxpayer's adjusted gross income from all sources, including excluded foreign earned income plus tax-exempt interest income minus social security payments.
 The purpose of using the MAGI is not to tax the additional income, but to assess the taxpayer's financial support.

 Tier 1 Railroad Retirement benefits that are designated as Social Security Equivalent Benefits, listed on Form RRB-1099, sent by the government to recipients, is taxed like Social Security.
 Other Tier 1 benefits and all Tier 2 benefits are treated as pension income under tax law.